sksabbirhossain/business-ims/README.md

 **Business-IMS** includes the following features:

-- **Create an Account** – Secure user authentication with NextAuth (Google, GitHub, etc.).
+#### User Authentication

+- Secure account creation and login with **NextAuth**.
+- Supports OAuth and credential-based authentication.

+#### Role-Based Access Control (RBAC)

-- **Role-Based Access Control** – Restrict access and permissions based on user roles.
+- Restrict access and permissions based on user roles (Superadmin, Store Admin, Manager, Staff, etc.).
+- Ensure users only access the features relevant to their roles.

+#### Superadmin Dashboard

+- **Superadmin** can create, update, and delete multiple stores.
+- Manage multiple stores efficiently from a centralized panel.

+#### Store Management

+- Each store has its own **Store Admin**.
+- **Store Admin** can manage their own stock, purchases, sales, return sales, suppliers, customers, and employees.

+#### Stock Management

-- **Stock Management** – Add, update, and delete stock items with real-time updates.
+- Add, update, and delete stock items with real-time updates.
+- Maintain accurate stock levels and inventory tracking.

+#### Sales & Returns

-- **Sales & Returns** – Record sales transactions and manage return processes.
+- Record sales transactions and generate invoices.
+- Manage return processes efficiently with refund tracking.

+#### Purchase Management

-- **Purchase Management** – Track supplier purchases and maintain purchase records.
+- Track supplier purchases and maintain purchase records.
+- Keep a detailed history of all purchases for better decision-making.

+#### Advanced Analytics

-- **Advanced Analytics** – Automatically calculate total purchases, profit, and costs.
+- Automatically calculate **total purchases, profit, and costs**.
+- Generate insightful reports for business growth and decision-making.

+### Future Enhancements

+- **Barcode Scanning** for quicker stock management.
+- **AI-Powered Insights** for advanced data analysis.

 ## Technologies Used